Heights on square of modular curves: Height of modular curves and the various

 and

-\end{propo} (Of course this definition implicitly assumes the existence of some projective model for $J_0 (p)$, whose mere existence is clear. ``Good'' explicit examples will be built below.)

-\begin{proof} If $(A,{\Theta_A})=({\mathrm{Jac}} (X_0 (p)) ,\Theta )$, it is well-known that the $\Theta$-degree of $X_0 (p)$ (or any curve, actually), embedded in its jabobian via some any Albanese embedding, equals its genus.
-That can be seen in many ways, among which one can invoke Wirtinger's theorem (\cite{GH78}, p.~171), which actually yields the desired result for any quotient $(A,\Theta_A )$:
+\end{propo} \begin{proof} If $(A,{\Theta_A})=({\mathrm{Jac}} (X_0 (p)) ,\Theta )$, it is well-known that the $\Theta$-degree of $X_0 (p)$ (or in fact any curve) embedded in its jacobian via some Albanese embedding, equals its genus.
+That can be seen in many ways, among which one can invoke Wirtinger's theorem (\cite{GH78}, p.~171), which yields in fact the desired result for any quotient $(A,\Theta_A )$: using the notation before~(\ref{flat_A}) we have

-We then apply again the fact (\ref{genussize}) that the genus $g(X_0 (p))$ is roughly $p/12$.
-(We could also have more simply invoked the fact that the degree is decreasing by projection, as in the proofs below.)
+We then apply once more the fact (\ref{genussize}) that the genus $g(X_0 (p))$ is roughly $p/12$.
+(We could also have more simply say that the degree is decreasing by projection, as in the argument below.)